from small one page howto to huge articles all in one place

 sets the effective group ID of the calling process.

-If the caller is the
+If the calling process is privileged (has the

-superuser, the real GID and saved set-group-ID are also set.
+the real GID and saved set-group-ID are also set.

 Under Linux,